Art activities with spaghetti brushes.

 WE LOVED our brooms!
 The girls were thrilled and I did talk them into not separating the strings.
 It is a spaghetti brush- I had to sell the deal to them else, they would have removed the band and had a ball with the colored spaghetti which eventually did happen-Thankfully not before I took pictures of their painting

-The girls picked out the colors.
+The girls pick out the colors in all our art activities and I try to bring those out.
+Since I have younger toddler around I try to limit the number of paints out there.
+They are always free to swap colors.
 Big A was big on orange and pink for the day..
 Baby asked (demanded) for some pink and green ( blue and yellow actually- her colors are WAY off, it is funny (for her Big Sis))

-They swished, splattered, dragged their brooms soaked with paint They tried playing drums with their “brushes” and ended up splattering paint.
-Baby A constantly tried to eat the spaghetti making me think it was an activity just for Big A.
+They swished, splattered, dragged their brooms soaked with paint.
+Watching your kids engage in open ended art activities is such a joy!
+They tried playing drums with their “brushes” and ended up splattering paint.

 They tried many different strokes for their painting.
-We were a bit heavy on the orange-green combo.
-Big A was on a mission to cover up the entire paper by just splatting the broom.
+We were a bit heavy on the orange-green combo and Big A was on a mission to cover up the entire paper by just splatting the broom.

-Big A loved writing on the painting with a uncooked spaghetti string- WITHOUT any prompts like “ Do you want to try writing, drawing, blah blah” Nothing Nada- She picked up the string and started writing all by herself.
+Big A loved writing on the painting with a uncooked spaghetti string- WITHOUT any prompts like “ Do you want to try writing?”
+She picked up the string and started writing all by herself.
 Perfect for practicing letters, numbers..

-Eventually the tension was too much and the bands came off and we did the good ol’ spaghetti painting like it was intended to be – MESSY.
+Eventually the tension was too much and the bands came off and we did the good ol’ spaghetti painting the MESSY way.

 Here is our final product hanging on our kitchen wall.